Zachary-Woo/Assignment1/README.md

    pip install torch torchvision opencv-python numpy matplotlib sklearn
    ```

-2. Organize the dataset in the following structure:
+2. The dataset is already organized in the following structure:
    ```
    chest_xray/
    ├── train/